janbugel/janbugel.github.io/README.md

 # janbugel.github.io

-1. make index.html
+to do list

-2. put resume there
+1. finish basic site
-3. create projects site
+2. make it more like a resume
-4. put projects there
+3. add simple games